 - Please supervise your child in washing their hands before they come to camp.

-- Your child will be led to their small questing group and will wash their hands.
+- Your child will be led to their small questing group and where staff will ask the group to wash their hands.

 - Hand Washing: all participants will wash hands at the start of programs, and either wash hands or use hand sanitizer before and after lunch and after using the bathroom.